 5. Top up your emergency funds

-Let’s not forget to save up for emergencies, too.
+Let’s remember to save up for emergencies, too.
 Remember those times when you woke up one day to find out that your car had been stolen or someone close to you, whether a family member or spouse, suddenly got hospitalized?

-Ensure financial stability by having three to six months’ worth of emergency savings.
-Take advantage of current favorable interest rates from banks like Seabank, GoTyme Bank, and CIMB, where your savings earn up to a 5% interest rate per annum.
+Build your emergency fund to cover living expenses for three to six months.
+Take advantage of current favorable interest rates from banks like Seabank, GoTyme Bank, and CIMB, where your savings earn up to a 4.25% interest rate per annum.

 6. Open a high-earning savings account